 Melin Cemaes

-Few windmills were still operating on Anglesey by the late 1920s but Melin Cemaes managed to continue by the installation of a diesel engine to drive the millstones.
-It continued throughout the Second World War but eventually closed down in 1946.
+In 1918 the mill was sold to John Richard Roberts, the son of the well known Anglesey millwright Isaac Roberts.
+By this time a decreasing number of windmills were still operating, but Melin Cemaes managed to continue by the installation of a diesel engine to drive the millstones.
+It kept milling throughout the Second World War but eventually closed down in 1946.

 It remained in relatively good condition and still had its machinery intact, and was considered for restoration to working order by the Anglesey Council in 1954.
-However it was decided to restore Melin Llynnon instead.
+However it was decided to restore Melin Llynon instead.
 After this the machinery was scrapped and the condition of the tower declined through to the late 1970s.
 At this point the owner received planning permission to turn it into a dwelling, a process that took several years.
+By the mid 1980s it was being advertised in the Liverpool Echo as a holiday home.

 See other images of this windmill at: